On the Compact Discontinuous Galerkin method for polytopal meshes: Convergence analysis

 \begin{remark}[Additional suboptimality in~$\pcalK$] The factor $(1+\pcalK)$ in the last term of \eqref{eq:a-priori} leads to a suboptimality in~$\pcalK$ that is a power higher than the one typically obtained for most DG methods.
 This occurs because the simple choice of the extension polynomials used in the proof of the bounds~\eqref{eq:jump-lifting-bounds-1} and~\eqref{eq:jump-lifting-bounds-2} does not yield the $\pK^{-1}$ factor obtained for tensor-product meshes (see \cite[Lemma 7.1]{Schotzau_Schwab_Toselli:2002} and~\cite[Prop.~3]{Pazner:2020}).
 Recovering the factor~$\pK^{-1}$ for general polytopal meshes is challenging and requires designing a suitable extension polynomial operator.

 A simple way to avoid such suboptimality is to add, in~\eqref{eq:CDG-variational}, the same stability term used in the LDG method.
-However, this would over-stabilize the scheme; in fact, the terms in~\eqref{eq:CDG-variational} involving the local lifting functions already act as a stabilization mechanism in the CDG method (see~Remark~\ref{rem:stabilization}). \eremk \end{remark}
+However, this would over-stabilize the scheme; in fact, the terms in~\eqref{eq:CDG-variational} involving the local lifting functions already act as a stabilization mechanism in the CDG method (see~Remark~\ref{rem:stabilization}).
+Moreover, the benchmark numerical test in Section~\ref{sec:p-convergence} shows that the CDG method achieves optimal~$p$-convergence rates in situations where the $p$-version of the IPDG method exhibits the theoretically predicted suboptimal convergence by half an order; cf. \cite{georgoulis_suboptimality_2010}. \eremk \end{remark}